beeva-arturomartinez/beeva-best-practices/devops/configuration_management/README.md

 1. Search the associated role to the instance.

-2. Check what profile includes.
+2. Check what profiles includes.

 3. In the failed profile, check all the data coming from hiera and the included classes called.

-4. Browse through the hiera hierarchy until arrive to the data that are applying.
+4. Browse through the hiera hierarchy until arrive to the data that are being applied.

 5. Go down to the code level corresponding to the module.

 ### Dynamic environments r10k

-With the proposed system it is provided a independent git repository with a workflow isolated by Puppet module.
-It is necessary a system that allow to specify what version of every module will deploy in a specified environment.
+With the proposed system it is provided a independent git repository with a workflow separated by Puppet module.
+It is necessary a system that allows to specify what version of every module will deploy in a specified environment.

-The dynamic way environment management is made through the r10k tool.
+The dynamic way of environment management is made through the r10k tool.
 Installing it with the following command:

 ````
 [root@foremandv ~]# gem install r10k